AlisonYao/Violence-Against-Women/README.md

 The report was written using Rmarkdown.

 `report.rmd` contains all the codes for the analysis.
 Please knit the file and check the HTML output.
 If knitting the Rmarkdown does not work for some reason, please check `report.html`.
 It was the output I had last time.
-If this doesn't work either, please check `presentations & report/Report.pdf`.
+If this doesn't work either, please check `presentations&report/Report.pdf`.

 You will probably get a different output of the causal graph every time you knit the report, so please refer to this one where the lables do not overlap.